jonfast565/SqlCodeGenerator/README.md

-ScriptDB
+SQL Code Generator
 ========

-A Python script that can be used to generate merge statements and data access methods from stored procedure and table type definitions.
+A C# script that can be used to generate SQL statements and data access methods from queries and table definitions.